John Brayley: Business and political career

 He became a Deputy Lieutenant for Greater London in 1970, was a justice of the peace for Middlesex, and at one time chairman and trustee of the Saints and Sinners Club in London.

 Lifestyle

 Brayley was a wealthy self-made man who lived in some style and had a penthouse at Arlington House, Piccadilly, and also Hailey House, a country house in Oxfordshire.
-He was noted as a free spending extrovert by some, and enjoyed returning to Cardiff for social occasions and to watch Wales play rugby from the balcony of his apartment.
+He enjoyed returning to Cardiff for social occasions and to watch Wales play rugby from the balcony of his apartment.
 He was a keen yachtsman and owned 'Natalie' a 527 tonne, 177-foot classic motor yacht.
 He was also a keen angler, and civilian air pilot.

-Despite his considerable wealth he never forgot his roots and was deeply affected by the poverty surrounding him when he grew up in Rhydyfelin as a boy in the Rhondda.[citation?]
+Despite his considerable wealth he never forgot his roots and was deeply affected by the poverty surrounding him when he grew up in Rhydyfelin as a boy.[citation?]